tauri-apps/vue-cli-plugin-tauri/README.md

 # vue-cli-plugin-tauri

-A Vue plug-in for rigging Tauri
+A Vue CLI plugin for rigging Tauri